They Did It—You Can Too

 Justin Anderson is originally from Kokomo, Indiana.
 He moved to Fort Wayne to work at General Motors after high school.
 After working at GM for some time and working with several engineers, Justin decided he wanted to pursue further education in the engineering field.
 Throughout the first two years of college, Justin worked part-time as a TIG welder while loading up on classes.
 The summer before his senior year, Justin accepted an internship at Tuthill Corporation, where he focused on manufacturing engineering.
-Justin was recently offered a full-time position as a manufacturing engineer at Tuthill and will be starting May 2016.
+Justin was recently offered a full-time position as a manufacturing engineer at Tuthill and started May 2016.
 Justin played baseball and basketball in high school and is still a huge sports fan.
 In his free time, Justin likes to work on his dad’s 1971 GTO and spend time with his girlfriend.

 - Sarah Bercot

 Sarah was an honors student who graduated with majors in both French and English, with a concentration in literature.
 She was president of the IPFW French Club for two years.
 While at IPFW, Sarah was recognized for her work in French, English, and Arabic, and she was the recipient of the Excellence in Foreign Language Award (Arabic and French), Excellence in Service of a Foreign Language Award (French), the Outstanding Senior Award, and the Beverly Hume Memorial Award.
-She also won third place in this year’s Student Research and Creative Endeavor Symposium for her poster titled “The Algerian Revolution: Zhor Zerari’s Prison Poetry in Translation.”
+She also won third place in the Student Research and Creative Endeavor Symposium for her poster titled “The Algerian Revolution: Zhor Zerari’s Prison Poetry in Translation.”
 At the time of graduation, Sarah was planning to enroll in graduate school to pursue a career in translation, but was looking forward to first spending the next academic year living in France, having accepted an assistant teaching position with the Académie de Nancy-Metz.